multiversx/mx-docs/docs/validators/node-upgrades.md

 will be returned.
 - at epoch `600`, we release a new node binary that contains the `PayableBySC` metadata that will become active starting with epoch `613`.
 - all nodes operators perform the upgrade.
-- when epoch `613` begins, that metadata will be activated and smart contracts can now have that flag.
+- when epoch `613` begins, the new feature activates and the new metadata is recognized and accepted.
 - if one wants to issue a smart contract that is `PayableBySC`, it will work.

 - nodes that didn't perform the upgrade will produce a different output of the transaction (as compared to the majority)